-All classroom teachers send out a newsletter with updates from their classrooms at least once every week.
-Specialty teachers each have a website which will be updated with classroom information at least once a month.
+All classroom teachers send out a newsletter with updates from their classrooms at least once a month.
+Specialty teachers each have a website which will be updated with classroom information weekly.
 Links to all teacher websites can be found on our school website under the teacher tab.
-If you are not receiving consistent communication from your classroom teacher(s), you are encouraged to reach out to the teacher directly or communicate with anyone on our administrative team.
+Please reach out to the teacher directly if you are not receiving consistent communication and then with anyone on our administrative team if unresolved.

-Social Media
+Social Media:

-Westlake Charter School uses social media such as Twitter, Facebook, and Instagram to celebrate our students, staff, and programs.
+Westlake Charter School uses social media such as X, Facebook, and Instagram to celebrate our students, staff, and programs.
 We hope that you will follow our communications using these mediums and help to promote our school in a positive manner.
 Just as we teach the students the value of a positive online presence, our school models positivity online and expects our entire Explorer Community to model appropriate social media use as well.